 He has studied the fundamental thermodynamic limits of solar energy conversion.
-He applies endoreversible thermodynamics, not only to solar energy conversion, but also to other energy systems, partly in the framework of the pan-European Carnet Network.
-He uses endoreversible thermodynamics in economics and computing.
-He explores the border between classical reversible computing and quantum computing.
+He applied endoreversible thermodynamics, not only to solar energy conversion, but also to other energy systems, partly in the framework of the pan-European Carnet Network.
+He applied thermodynamics to computing.
+He currently explores the border between classical reversible computing and quantum computing:

-He disigns, in full-custom, both analog c-MOS circuits and digital c-MOS circuits.
-The processing of the chips happens within the Invomec division of Imec and the Europractice consortium.
+He disigned, in full-custom, both analog c-MOS circuits and digital c-MOS circuits.
+The processing of the chips happened within the Invomec division of Imec and the Europractice consortium.

 Here is a 1,548-transistor integrated circuit : a 20-channel audio filter bank for speech processing.

 Finally, he is the proud discoverer of an error in equation 3.454.1 of the Gradshteyn and Ryzhik ``Tables of integrals, series, and products''.
 See errata for 6th edition by Alan Jeffrey and Daniel Zwillinger, pages 1 and 19.
 The error is now corrected in the 7th edition page 363 (with acknowledgement in page xxvi).

 32 / 9 / 264 .
 34 .
 02